awkgroupag/datalab/README.md

 kube-system   traefik-df4ff85d6-wx9nt                   1/1     Running     1 (7m17s ago)   13m
 default       my-release-podinfo-6d4c7fcd7d-zzsv9       1/1     Running     0               46s
 ```
-To actually connect to your Podinfo pod within Kubernetes, follow the `NOTES:` that the `helm upgrade` command above printed.
-The command prompt will **not return** (prompt seems to hang).
-Once done testing access to the pod, hit `CTRL+C` to abort the command.
-The port-forwarding will be stopped.
+To actually connect to your Podinfo pod within Kubernetes, follow the `NOTES:` that the `helm upgrade` command above printed - the port `9898` might be different for you!
+This command prompt will **not return** (prompt seems to hang).
 ```console
 foo@bar:~$ kubectl -n default port-forward deploy/my-release-podinfo 8080:9898
 Forwarding from 127.0.0.1:8080 -> 9898